justmarkham/DAT7/project/README.md

 * Will you be able to answer your question with this data, or do you need to gather more data (or adjust your question)?
 * How might you use modeling to answer your question?

+#### Logistics and tips for success

+* Please submit a link to your repository (with slides) no later than 6pm on Monday.
+I'll be copying your slides to my computer before class begins.
+Please don't Slack your materials to me unless you are having problems with GitHub.
+* Everyone will be presenting from my computer, so your slides should be in a format that can be easily read on any computer (PDF, PowerPoint, Google Slides, IPython Notebook).
+* You will have exactly 5 minutes to present, followed by 1 minute of questions.
+* Tell your story in an engaging fashion.
+* Make sure your project question is crystal clear to every person in the room in the first minute.
+* It is critical that you practice delivering your presentation and time yourself.
+* If you find that your presentation is longer than 5 minutes, the solution is not to speak more quickly.
+Instead, focus your presentation around the most interesting aspects of your project.

 ### July 27: Draft paper due

 A draft of your **project paper** is due, along with the **data, well-commented code, and visualizations**.
 It should be written with a technical audience in mind.
 Your paper should include the following components: